eduvo/flake-templates/README.md

 See https://nixos.org/download for other systems.

-### Enable Nix flakes
+### Nix flakes

-Nix flakes is a feature required to use the templates:
+Nix flakes is a feature to be enabled to use these templates:

 ``` shell
 echo "experimental-features = nix-command flakes" >> ~/.config/nix/nix.conf